Organizational Structure and Policies

 Nomination and election procedures

-1. Nomination and election occurs every 4 years in June-July a year before the current tenure of the DPJ elected officers expires for creating continuity and promoting learning processes;
+- Nomination and election occur every 4 years in the second half of the election year, a year before the current tenure of the DPJ elected officers expires, to create continuity and promote learning.

-3. The nomination period is for 3 weeks and stops at least 1 week before the election.
+- The nomination period lasts 3 weeks and ends at least 1 week before the election.

-5. In case of a tie in the number of votes for the officers, the tie will be resolved through an ad hoc decision making in a case by case manner.
+- In the event of a tie in the number of votes for the officers, the tie will be resolved by the current Editor-in-Chief and Deputy Editors-in-Chief through ad hoc decision-making on a case-by-case basis.

-4. A facilitator (the Main Editor) suggests a week of a grace period before voting on the proposed motions to make sure that people are ready to vote.
+- A facilitator (the Main Editor) suggests a week of grace period before voting on the proposed motions to make sure that people are ready to vote.
 Any EB member can ask for an extension of the grace period.

-5. Online voting is set up for 7 full days by a facilitator with a dynamic report on voting available for the community;
+- Online voting is set up for 7 full days by a facilitator, with a dynamic report on voting available for the community;

-1. Number of people who voted and their percentage to the total EB members;
+- Number of people who voted and their percentage of the total EB members;